sblackstealth/shadowApi/README.md

 # shadowApi
+git clone
+git@github.com:sblackstealth/shadowApi.git
-in the command line
+In the command line
-npm install in the command line;
+cd into shadowApi
+npm install;
-navigate to backend folder;
+cd to backend folder;
-navigate to db folder;
+cd to db folder;
+assuming you have postgres installed
-psql -f homework.sql;
+(if not download and install from https://postgresapp.com/downloads.html) psql -f homework.sql;
-navigate back to backend folder;
+cd back to backend folder;
 npm start.

 endpoints: